zep715/rbylua/README.md

 Index numbers can be found here: http://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_index_number_(Generation_I)

+Edit the script if you want to see the non shiny pokemon IVs (Edit "local op").

 Select your rod, put cursor over "use" and run the script.

 ## Nature check ##